What the study found

-Why the authors say this matters: The study suggests that policy- and climate-induced stranding risks are intertwined and should be included together in financial modelling as overlapping transition pressures.
-The authors conclude that integrated policy support is essential to help repurpose or phase out ASF-related assets and avoid delays in sustainable food system transformations.
+The authors say that policy- and climate-induced stranding risks are intertwined and should be included together in financial modelling as overlapping transition pressures.
+They also conclude that integrated policy support is essential to help repurpose or phase out animal-sourced food-related assets and avoid delays in sustainable food system transformations.

-What the researchers tested: The researchers linked agricultural and economic data to global multi-regional input-output models.
-They examined ASF-related fixed agricultural assets in the EU27 + UK and estimated how different levels of ASF consumption reduction would affect the share of assets that could become stranded.
+The researchers linked agricultural and economic data with global multi-regional input-output models.
+They examined fixed agricultural assets in the EU27 + UK and modeled how different levels of animal-sourced food consumption reduction would affect asset stranding.

 Key points

-- ASF-related assets make up 78% of fixed agricultural assets in the EU27 + UK.
+- Animal-sourced food-related assets account for 78% of fixed agricultural assets in the EU27 + UK.

-- The study estimates €158 billion in assets linked to livestock and €100 billion linked to feed production.
+- The study estimates €158 billion is linked to livestock and €100 billion to feed production.

-- A 9.5% drop in ASF consumption could strand 18% of these assets, while a full reduction could strand 77%.
+- A 60% reduction could strand 50% of these assets, and a full reduction could strand 77%.

 - The authors say policy- and climate-induced stranding risks should be modeled together.

-- Current depreciation rates are described as generally leaving time to phase out assets.
+- Current depreciation rates are described as leaving generally sufficient time to phase out assets.

 Disclosure